lcouper/VectorWarmingTolerance/README.md

 Parameter values used and shared across all species
 ```
+# For microclimate model:
+# Usrhyt = 1 # to estimate microcliamte conditions at 1m (roughly average height of activity)

+# For ectotherm model:
 # Ww_g = 0.003 # for now, using average of 0.3 g as mosquito weight for all species
 # shape = 2 keeping at 2 (ellipsis) for all species
 # alpha_min : 0.85 (default, solar absorptivity)